 - a.
 It shall be a minimum of 50 feet wide. - b.
 It shall be landscaped and maintained with the purpose in mind to diminish the effect of lighting, sound and odor created by the non-residential use. - c.
 Minimum plantings for the buffer zone shall be three rows of coniferous type trees running parallel with the residential district.
 These trees shall have a minimum height of six feet, and be planted at a distance of 12 feet to 16 feet on center.
-They shall be staggered so as to present a more dense buffer zone.
-Landscaping of the buffer zone shall be approved by the Planning Board. - d.
+They shall be staggered so as to present a more dense buffer zone. - d.
 When the existing trees and under story vegetation in the buffer zone are sufficiently dense so as to provide screening at least as effective as the minimum plantings specified in paragraph (c), above, the Planning Board may opt to require the maintenance of the existing vegetative buffer in lieu of cutting it down to accommodate new plantings, or may opt to require a combination of new plantings and existing vegetative buffer.
 (Effective 12/2/05)